ESO-Database/Steam-Deck-Client/README.md

 Right-click on the following link and select "Save Link As" and save the file to your Steam deck in desktop mode.
 <a href="https://raw.githubusercontent.com/ESO-Database/Steam-Deck-Client/master/ESO-Database.desktop">👉 Save this link to your Steam Deck in Desktop Mode!</a>

-After that, simply open the shortcut to start the installation of ESO Database Steam Deck Integration.
+After that, simply open the shortcut to start the installation of ESO-Database Steam Deck Integration.

 ## Advanced usage
 The ESO-Database Steam Deck Integrations comes with some scripts to manage the installation.
 There are also some shortcuts available in the launcher, search for "ESO-Database" to find them.